Textured Hair Care

 CENTRAL CENTIRFUGAL CICATRICIAL ALOPECIA

-Central Centrifugal Cicatricial Alopecia is a condition that presents itself, more often than not to the black community, as a loss of hair over a flesh colored area, overtly non inflammatory (i.e. you can’t see any inflammation just by looking at the skin) mostly over the central scalp area, which enlarges centrifugally as the condition progresses.
+Central Centrifugal Cicatricial Alopecia is a condition that presents itself, more often than not to the black community, as a loss of hair over a flesh coloured area.
+It is an inflammatory condition revealing itself mostly over the central scalp area, which enlarges centrifugally as the condition progresses.

 Essentially, this is a natural occurring complaint which completely destroys the hair follicle and replaces it with scar tissue, causing permanent hair loss.
-This simply means that specific areas of the scalp suffer an atrophy of the skin causing a slow, degenerating process eventually taking on a scarred appearance.
+This simply means that specific areas of the scalp suffer an atrophy of the hair follicle and surrounding skin causing a slow, degenerating process eventually taking on a scarred appearance.

 It is still a rarer complaint in comparison to other more common conditions of hair loss, but the number of sufferers with CCCA whom we have consulted, has most certainly risen over the past 5 – 10 years.